thekeen01/reflective-sharpcat/README.md

 The reflective loading part is thanks to the help of Hunter.
 You can find their repos here: https://github.com/hunterino-sec

-B5Null for testing.
+Thanks to B5Null for testing.
 You can find their repos here: https://github.com/b5null

 # Usage